systemj/pxe-docker-netbsd/README.md

 ## Setup NetBSD Files
 This adds the necessary files from the NetBSD ISO to `tftpboot` and adds the pxelinux menu entry.
+_NOTE: This can fail the first time due to the loop module not being loaded at the host level - running it second time should work fine._
 ```bash
 docker-compose run setup-netbsd
 ```